ZHJEE/OpenTAP/doc/User Guide/CLI Usage/Readme.md

 `tap package install <package name> [<args>]`

-By default, the `install` action installs the latest stable release for your platform.
+By default, the `install` action installs the latest release for your platform.
 Updating any package, including OpenTAP itself, is easy.
 Just run `tap package install OpenTAP`.
 Installing a specific version of any package is also simple:

 `tap package install OpenTAP --version 9.5.1` installs version 9.5.1;